Developing socially equitable and climate-sensitive housing in Rwanda's towns and cities

 Context

-Rwanda is currently undergoing one of the fastest urbanisation processes in Africa, and at policy level, there is a wish to see this growth continue.
-The Rwandan Government aims to transform Rwanda into a middle-income country, and it views towns and cities as vital engines of economic growth.
+Rwanda is currently experiencing one of the fastest urbanisation processes in Africa.
+Further growth is politically desired: The Rwandan Government aims to transform Rwanda into a middle-income country, and considers towns and cities as vital engines of economic growth.

 The proportion of urban residents is expected to increase to 70 per cent of the population by 2050.
-However, urban development is not progressing as intended.
+However, urban development is not proceeding according to plan.
 Over 60 per cent of the urban population – some 3.7 million people – live in unplanned settlements without adequate access to infrastructure, services or housing.
 The majority of urban households are low-income, and most residents cannot afford to own property.
-Instead, they live in poor conditions in rented accommodation.
+Instead, they live in poor conditions in rental housing.
 Compounding the challenge, Rwanda currently faces a shortfall of more than two million homes.

 Objective

-Urban planning processes are more climate sensitive, people on low incomes have better access to affordable rented housing, and local communities are more actively involved in planning and decision-making.
+Urban planning processes are more climate sensitive, people on low incomes have better access to affordable rental housing, and local communities are more actively involved in neighbourhood planning and decision-making.

 Approach